r-a-h/lattinscider.com/calendar.md

 ## April

 Bring your family to enjoy all the farm babies!
-Bunnies, chicks, lambs, goats, calves, ducklings, and more!
+Bunnies, chicks, ducklings, and more!
 The first tender shoots of asparagus, too.

 Join us on the day before Easter for our Annual Easter Egg Hunt!